geofffranks/spruce/README.md

   - over
   - ridden
   - array
+  - 4
   inline_array_merge:
   - this has been overwritten
-  - this: will
-    be: overwritten
+  - be: overwritten
-    merge: success!
+    merging: success!
+    this: will
   map:
     key1: replaced key
     key2: null